 When you want a delicious, gluten-free crowd-pleasing cake!
-An easy common meringue (egg whites whipped with sugar) lightens the texture of this classic.
-I love splurging on a whole vanilla bean for special occasions, but loads of vanilla extract works, too.
+An easy meringue (egg whites whipped with sugar) lightens the texture of this chiffon-style cake.
+I love splurging on a whole vanilla bean for special occasions.
+But vanilla extract works, too.

-- 10 ounces/about 1⅔ cups granulated or coconut sugar, split in half
+- 10 ounces or about 1⅔ cups granulated or coconut sugar, split in half

-- 8 ounces/1 cup milk or plant-based milk
+- 8 ounces or 1 cup milk or plant-based milk

 - 1 tablespoon vanilla extract or seeds from one vanilla bean